Lost: The Supreme Court declined to take the case, leaving in place the Tenth Circuit’s ruling in favor of the FTC.

 In 1914, Congress passed the Federal Trade Commission Act and created the Federal Trade Commission (FTC) to “protect consumers and promote competition.”
 Congress has amended the law since then and, in 1973, added Section 13(b) to the FTC Act, authorizing the agency to seek permanent injunctions in federal courts to stop or prevent unfair and deceptive practices.

-Under Section 13(b), the FTC routinely asked courts to issue injunctions against companies for alleged unfair or deceptive practices, halt companies’ business operations, and freeze the companies’ assets—all without notice to the subject companies.
+Under Section 13(b), the FTC routinely asked courts to issue injunctions against companies for alleged unfair or deceptive practices, to halt companies’ business operations, and to freeze the companies’ assets—all without notice to the subject companies—to ensure that the FTC could later collect monetary penalties.
 And, as a former FTC general counsel boasted, the courts did “not hesitate[] to grant” the FTC’s requests.

 Because the FTC and the courts may act without providing notice to the subject companies, most of these companies have no idea what’s happening until there’s a knock at the door and a court order to take over the business.

-Section 13(b) allows only “injunctive” relief—that is, an order from a court compelling a company to do, or refrain from doing, something.
-But the FTC has used Section 13(b) to obtain huge monetary awards—called “disgorgement”—as punishment for money allegedly gained illegally.
+Another problem lurked: Section 13(b) allows only “injunctive” relief—that is, an order from a court compelling a company to do, or refrain from doing, something.
+But the FTC long used Section 13(b) to obtain huge monetary awards—called “disgorgement”—as punishment for money allegedly gained illegally.

-These disgorgement awards may include accused businesses’ gross annual revenues over the life of the companies, not just for the time periods during which the allegedly unlawful conduct occurred.
-In these situations, customers obtain windfall awards—far more than necessary to compensate them for their (alleged) losses.
-And, if the FTC finds it too difficult to find (allegedly) swindled consumers, the agency either transfers the rest to the U.S. Treasury or distributes it elsewhere.
+These disgorgement awards would include accused businesses’ gross annual revenues over the life of the companies, not just for the time periods during which the allegedly unlawful conduct occurred.
+In these situations, customers obtained windfall awards—far more than necessary to compensate them for their (alleged) losses.
+And, if the FTC found it too difficult to find (allegedly) swindled consumers, the agency either transferred the rest to the U.S. Treasury or distributed it elsewhere.

-Faced with the FTC’s virtually unlimited resources and the freezing of their assets, many companies have no choice but to settle under the best terms they can get, which often still involves ruinous fines.
+Faced with the FTC’s virtually unlimited resources and the freezing of their assets, many companies had no choice but to settle under the best terms they could get, which often involved ruinous fines.
 Disgorgement became the agency’s most significant enforcement tool.
 Courts ordered $723 million in such awards in 2019, far above and beyond the limited fines permitted elsewhere in the law.

-It turns out the FTC has wrongly wielded this power all along.
-In AMG Capital, the Supreme Court ruled—unanimously—that the FTC Act never authorized such extortion.
-Section 13(b) allowed the FTC to seek, and courts to award, only injunctive relief—not monetary awards.
+Finally, in 2021, in a case called AMG Capital Management v.
+FTC, the Supreme Court ruled—unanimously—that Section 13(b) never authorized such extortion.
+Section 13(b) allows the FTC to seek, and courts to award, only injunctive relief—not monetary awards.

 The agency didn’t care.
 Stung at just the thought of restraint, the FTC publicly complained the Justices were wrong, vowed to get around the ruling, and invoked a different part of the FTC Act, Section 19, to exercise the very same power the Supreme Court said the agency could not seek.